+--------------------------------------------------------------+

 [3] Validation is now an audit layer

-651 repos were judge-reviewed and 157 judge overrides were applied in this snapshot.
+651 repos were judge-reviewed and 158 judge overrides were applied in this snapshot.
 The published set remains rule-first, but not purely rule-only.
-A seeded validation sample reviewed 99 final repos (10.1%) in addition to hardening.
 The validation audit reviewed 119 repos, changed 17 decisions, excluded 7 repos from the sampled final set, and estimates a false-positive rate of 5.9% with a 95% interval of 2.9% to 11.7%.

 [evidence profiles]